wandb/docs/docs/guides/launch/setup-launch.md

 * You want to use the agent to build images and run these images on Amazon SageMaker or VertexAI.
 * You want the launch agent to provide credentials to pull from an image repository.

-To learn more about this see [LINK].
+To learn more about how to configure the agent to interact with a cloud registry, see the [Advanced agent set](./setup-agent-advanced.md) up page.

 ## Activate the launch agent
-Activate the launch agent with the `launch-agent`[LINK] W&B CLI command:
+Activate the launch agent with the `launch-agent` W&B CLI command:

 ```bash
 wandb launch-agent -q <queue-1> -q <queue-2> --max-jobs 5
 ```

 In some use cases, you might want to have a launch agent polling queues from within a Kubernetes cluster.
-See the [LINK] for more information.
+See the [Advanced queue set up page](./setup-queue-advanced.md) for more information.